cakuang1/portfoliov2/README.md

 The Cloud Resume Challenge, inspired by Forrest Brazeal, is a hands-on project that combines several aspects of cloud computing, including infrastructure as code (IaC), serverless computing, containerization, and more.
 It's a fantastic way to dive deep into cloud technologies and create a practical and modern resume.

-## What I Accomplished
+## What I Accomplished and Learned

-In this portfolio, you will find:

 - **Infrastructure as Code (IaC):** I've automated the deployment of my resume website using Terraform.
 This ensures that I can easily recreate my infrastructure if needed.